 Because of low wages, a skilled workforce, its strategic location, and weak regulations, Vietnam has become Asia’s best country for manufacturing.

 According to data by the International Trade Center (ITC), Vietnam’s revenue from electronics exports amounted to US$38 billion.
-While this may seem like a low number compared to China’s US$560 billion, it has let the country climb the ranks into one of the world’s top 12 electronic producers and exporters.
+This may seem like a low number compared to China’s US$560 billion.
+But it’s let the country climb the ranks into one of the world’s top 12 electronic producers and exporters.

 Can Vietnam Stay the Best Country for Manufacturing?

-Foreign businesses say that Vietnam has a more convenient geographic location that other Southeast Asian countries.
-Its eastern shoreline allows faster shipment to the U.S., Japan and Korea, and its border with China makes existing supply chains easier to maintain.
+Foreign businesses say Vietnam has a more convenient geographic location than other Southeast Asian countries.
+Its eastern shoreline allows faster shipment to the U.S., Japan and Korea.
+A border with China makes existing supply chains easier to maintain.

 However, low wages are still the main draw for most manufacturers.
-Vietnamese factory workers are paid among the lowest in the region and only Myanmar, Laos and Cambodian employees make less, but these nations do not have some of Vietnam’s other advantages.
+Vietnamese factory workers are paid among the lowest in the region.
+Only Myanmar, Laos and Cambodian employees make less.
+But these nations don’t have some of Vietnam’s other advantages.

-Whether Vietnam can continue to grow at a fast pace will depend on if the country will be able create more skilled jobs and manufacture higher-valued products.
-If Vietnam continues to invest in education, infrastructure and research, it will grow well into the future
+Will Vietnam continue to grow at a fast pace?
+It depends on whether the country can create more skilled jobs and manufacture higher-valued products.
+If Vietnam continues to invest in education, infrastructure and research, it will grow well into the future.

-If not, Vietnam will only attract investment until its neighbors can outcompete the country on cost and value.
+If not, Vietnam will only attract investment until its neighbors can outcompete it on cost and value.